Timothy Haddon ’70

 Reappointed January 1, 2017

 Term expires December 31, 2020

-Mr. Haddon has worked extensively with environmental groups and project stakeholders around the world, encouraging communication and dialog, to ensure all parties concerns relating to sustainable mine and mine community development are better understood.
+Mr. Haddon has worked extensively with environmental groups and project stakeholders around the world, encouraging communication and dialog, to ensure the concerns of all parties, relating to sustainable mine and mine community development are better understood.
 While CEO of Amax Gold, the company was awarded the Dupont Environmental Excellence Award.
 This annual award, judged by environmental activists including members of the Sierra Club, Mineral Policy Center and the National Wildlife Federation, was given to the gold mining company exhibiting the best environmental practices.
 In addition during his tenure the endowed Amax Environmental Chair was established at the Colorado School of Mines.
 In 1993 Mr. Haddon was asked, as part of the Clinton Administration’s “Reinventing Government Initiative” to sit on a committee to examine and make recommendations regarding the future role of the US Bureau of Mines.
-Currently Mr. Haddon is involved with companies operating mines in the USA, Canada, Australia, and Turkey.
+Currently Mr. Haddon is involved with companies operating mines in the USA and Canada.

 In 2013 Mr. Haddon retired as Chairman of Alacer Gold after 15 years on the board.
 In honor of his service the company endowed a chair in Mining Engineering at the Colorado School of Mines in his name.
 In 2014 Mr. Haddon was awarded the Saunders Gold Medal by the American Institute of Mining, Metallurgical and Petroleum Engineers “In recognition of the outstanding professional accomplishments as a mining engineer, corporate executive, leader and entrepreneur.”